Exodus (character): Powers and abilities

-Exodus is an Omega-level mutant who possesses vast telekinesis, telepathy, and teleportation, as well as superhuman durability and healing.
+Exodus is an Omega-level mutant who possesses a vast array of psionic abilities including telekinesis, telepathy, and teleportation, as well as superhuman durability and healing.

 Exodus is able to use his telekinetic abilities to lift heavy objects, generate highly durable force fields around him, project damaging blasts and disassemble and reassemble complex technological devices.
 His telekinesis has sufficient fine control that he could perfectly reform Charles Xavier after Xavier's brain and skull were obliterated.

-His telepathic abilities have at times matched those of Professor X, Emma Frost and Rachel Grey and less than X-Man and Jean Grey.
+His telepathic abilities have at times matched those of Professor X, Emma Frost and Rachel Grey, but are lesser than those of X-Man and Jean Grey.
 Exodus has also used mind control to command a dozen X-Men to immediately fall asleep.

 Exodus is a teleporter of great range.
 He has used this ability to transport himself and others across the planet and regularly transported Acolytes between Earth and the orbiting space station Avalon.

 Exodus has also stated that he can heal and also bring the dead back to life.
 He appears to have done so on several occasions bringing back Acolytes who had been killed as well as Professor X.

 Once, when severely weakened, he acted as a "psionic vampire", absorbing and stealing psionic energy from those around him and using it to his own advantage to re-energize himself.

 Other versions

 2099

-An alternate universe version of Exodus from Earth-928 appears in X-Nation 2099.
+An alternate universe version of Exodus appears in X-Nation 2099.

 Age of Apocalypse

-An alternate universe version of Exodus from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of Exodus appears in Age of Apocalypse.
 This version is a member of Magneto's X-Men.

 House of M

-An alternate universe version of Exodus from Earth-58163 appears in House of M. This version is the ruler of Australia, alongside Pyro and Vanisher.
+An alternate universe version of Exodus appears in House of M. This version is one of the rulers of Australia.